Necrozmalabs/buildY/README.md

-## Build Y
+# Build Y - Breakthroughs to Build the Remarkable
-Breakthroughs to Build the Remarkable
+Created for Engineers and Scientists

 ### How to Publish Your Tech in Build Y